Skip to main content

 Your COVID-19 vaccine

-Getting vaccinated is especially important for those at increased risk of COVID-19 infection or severe disease, including:
+It is particularly important for those at increased risk of COVID-19 infection or severe disease to get vaccinated, including:

 • People 65 years of age and older

-To get your COVID-19 and influenza vaccines, make sure you or your child are registered with the Get Vaccinated system.
-Once registered, you will receive an invitation to book an appointment.
+Make sure you or your child are registered with the Get Vaccinated system.
+If you have already registered, you do not need to register again.

 Register